lopestom/twrp_device_ulefone_Armor_11T_5G/README.md

 bootTWRP-Armor_11T_5G-A11.img <=> boot.emmc.win renamed file backuped.
 Confirm selection.

-Restart the system and it will restart.[/spoiler]
+Restart the system and it will restart.